 Most people with Alzheimer’s have the late-onset form of the disease, in which symptoms become apparent in their mid-60s.
 The apolipoprotein E (APOE) gene is involved in late-onset Alzheimer’s.
 This gene has several forms.
 One of them, APOE ε4, increases a person’s risk of developing the disease and is also associated with an earlier age of disease onset.
 However, carrying the APOE ε4 form of the gene does not mean that a person will definitely develop Alzheimer’s disease, and some people with no APOE ε4 may also develop the disease.

 Also, scientists have identified a number of regions of interest in the genome (an organism’s complete set of DNA) that may increase a person’s risk for late-onset Alzheimer’s to varying degrees.

-Early-onset Alzheimer’s occurs in people age 30 to 60 and represents less than 5 percent of all people with Alzheimer’s.
-Most cases are caused by an inherited change in one of three genes, resulting in a type known as early-onset familial Alzheimer’s disease, or FAD.
-For others, the disease appears to develop without any specific, known cause, much as it does for people with late-onset disease.
+Early-onset Alzheimer’s occurs between a person’s 30s to mid-60s and represents less than 10 percent of all people with Alzheimer’s.
+Some cases are caused by an inherited change in one of three genes, resulting in a type known as early-onset familial Alzheimer’s disease, or FAD.
+For other cases of early-onset Alzheimer’s, research suggests there may be a genetic component related to factors other than these three genes.